Clinical Psychology Ph.D. Degree Requirements

 - Students must successfully pass the evaluation of their Comprehensive Examination Portfolio at the end of the third year.

 A minimum of 1,000 hours of practicum and 1,500 hours of internship are required.
-Students will be placed in practicum by the Director of Clinical Training.
+Students will be placed in practicum in coordination with the Director of Clinical Training.
 Students must obtain Internship through a competitive application process.
 It is highly recommended that these internships be completed in a multidisciplinary setting offering a variety of training experiences.
+Pre-doctoral internship in clinical psychology is a supervised summative training experience, which integrates academic learning and previous applied clinical training at the practicum level.
+Upon completion of the academic program, comprehensive exam, dissertation, and 1,000 hours of practicum training, students in good standing are required to complete 1,500 hours of pre-doctoral internship in clinical psychology.
+Students from California may participate in the California matching system for internships through the California Psychology Internship Council (CAPIC).
+Candidates for internship must demonstrate readiness to apply for internship to the Director of Clinical Training.

-For a full description of all clinical training requirements consult the current edition of the Clinical Training Handbook.
+For a full description of all requirements, consult the current edition of the Pacifica Student Handbook, the Clinical Training Handbook, and the Dissertation Handbook. .